-2022 2021
+2023 2022

-Current federal excise tax expense Deferred federal excise tax (benefit) expense \$ 189,400 (513,500) \$ 179,558 314,650
+Current federal excise tax expense Deferred federal excise tax benefit \$ 203,186 (35,574) \$ 189,400 (513,500)

-Total \$ (324,100) \$ 494,208
+Total \$ 167,612 \$ (324,100)

-The Foundation is subject to the distribution requirements of the Internal Revenue Code.
+The Foundation is subject to the distribution requirements of the IRC.
 Accordingly, it must distribute within one year after the end of each fiscal year, 5% of the fair value of its investment assets, as defined.
 The investments includable for the 5% distribution requirement are based on average monthly balances and are exclusive of those assets deemed to be held for charitable activities or other program-related investments.
 In determining qualifying distributions, grant payments are considered on a cash basis and certain expenses are considered as qualifying distributions.
-The Foundation complied with the distribution requirements for the years ended December 31, 2022 and 2021, but has approximately \$2,500,000 and \$2,700,000, respectively, of undistributed income that must be distributed the following year.
+The Foundation complied with the distribution requirements for the years ended December 31, 2023 and 2022, but has approximately \$2,200,000 and \$2,500,000, respectively, of undistributed income that must be distributed the following year.

-8. Grants Payable
+8. Grants Payable, Net

 Grants are expensed when the unconditional promise to give is approved by the Board.
-Total grants payable as of December 31, 2022 and 2021 were \$375,000 and \$444,000, respectively.
-Grants payable as of December 31, 2022 are expected to be paid in the following year.
+Total grants payable as of December 31, 2023 and 2022 were \$1,252,059 and \$375,000, respectively.
+Grants payable as of December 31, 2023 are expected to be paid: